15 August 2025

 What is a data layer?

-At Louder, we maintain detailed data layer documentation for clients, ensuring devs, marketers, and compliance teams stay aligned and in control.
+At Louder, we maintain detailed data layer documentation for our clients, ensuring devs, marketers, and compliance teams stay aligned and in control.

 Why does a data layer matter?